EirEoin/Graphic-Designer/README.md

 Our Graphic Design webstore features a clean and modern design that makes it easy for customers to browse and purchase our design services.
 The home page provides an overview of what we offer, including our specialties and process, as well as a featured work section to showcase some of our best design projects.

+It include a work section where you can view all previous work Done by Sketchy Designs.
+It also features a products page where you can order products from Sketchy Designs.

 ## Gallery
 The gallery page is a showcase of our portfolio, where customers can view a variety of designs across different categories, such as branding, marketing materials, and packaging.
 Each design in the gallery includes a brief description and a sample image, so customers can get a sense of the quality and style of our work.